10 Things You Should Know Before Your First runDisney Race

 BEYOND DISNEY: 10 Best Theme Parks in Orlando for Every Age Group and Interest

 When making costumes, you should always consider how comfortable it’s going to be on race day.
 The untimed 5Ks are best for large, bulky costumes that are a little harder to run in, while a themed tank top and shorts are going to be more comfortable for longer distances.
+And always check the weather for your race date before committing to any costume that might run hot.
+I’ve done multiple races where rain or excessive heat have ruined my plans to wear a costume and I end up wearing shorts and a tank top instead of the fun outfit I had planned.

 5. RunDisney Health and Fitness Expo

-After arriving at Walt Disney World, the first place you’re going to want to go is the runDisney Health and Fitness Expo.
+After arriving at Walt Disney World or Disneyland, the first place you’re going to want to go is the runDisney Health and Fitness Expo.
 The expo is where you’ll find official race weekend merchandise, pick up your bibs and race T-shirts, and have time to do a little shopping with other running vendors and companies.
 The operating hours of the expo vary by race and day, so be sure to check the runDisney website for the most up-to-date information.

 FAMILY FUN: Your Guide to Discovery Cove, Orlando’s Only All-Inclusive Theme Park